toadster172/lttfTools/documentation/ttFusionBinaryContainerInfo.md

 | `0x08`                | `uint32_t[blocks]`   | Size in bytes of each block |
 | `0x08 + (blocks * 4)` | `uint8_t[dataLength]`| Segment data                |

 Files may be seen as an simple arrays of segments, with the first segment starting at offset 0 of the file.
 The segment data is then divided into 1 or more blocks.
 Blocks are simply read sequentially, starting at the beginning of the segment data.
+All multi-byte values are little endian.

 The end of segment data for one segment is immediately followed by the next segment (or the end of the file).
 Data is always read only in blocks, with segments only being 'visible' to the parser.
 However, there is some significance of segments outside the parser, as segment data is read (and allocced) all at once.
 The blocks the parser returns are simply generated from offsets within this allocated buffer, so only the first block within a segment may be used with a free call, which will then also free all other blocks within the segment.
 The upside of this is that it means that specific file formats have to have consistent segment-block divisions, which makes it easier to recognize them when working without filenames.